Owner/Editor-in-Chief: Justin Potts

 The past two seasons, Justin edited and partially wrote the Michigan football season preview magazine In The Huddle by Lindy’s Sports.

 When not working or writing about Michigan football, Justin is an avid golfer.
 He plays to a sub-5 handicap and would play every day if he could, so if you have any connections to big time courses, hook him up.
-The top courses he has played to date include: Royal County Down, Bethpage State Park (Black), Bay Hill, Torrey Pines (South), Arcadia Bluffs, and Cog Hill (Dubsdread).
+The top courses he has played to date include: Royal County Down, Bethpage State Park (Black), Bay Hill, Torrey Pines (South), Arcadia Bluffs, Harbour Town, and Cog Hill (Dubsdread).
 He also loves to travel, attend sporting events and live concerts, and read spy novels.
-He currently lives in the suburbs of Chicago with his wife Carrie and daughter Brooklyn, 2.
+He currently lives in the suburbs of Chicago with his wife Carrie and daughters Brooklyn, 3 and Hadley, 1.

 You can follow him on Twitter @maizeandgoblue ___________________________________________________________________________________